kulics/koral/book-en/basic-grammar.md

 ```
 b :i16 = 10
 ```
-## Variable data
+## Mutable Data
-We can define variable data very easily, and types that are not marked with special symbols are variable data.
+We can easily define mutable data, and identifiers that start with uppercase are all mutable data.

 E.g:
 ```
-i := 1          # can be changed
+I := 1          # can be changed
-j :i32 = 1      # do not use automatic derivation
+J :i32 = 1      # do not use automatic derivation
 ```

-It should be noted that variable data cannot be called externally and can only be used within a defined range.
-Can be considered private.

-## Invariable data
+## Immutable Data
-We can also define invariable data that must be assigned at the time of definition and cannot be changed afterwards, using `id :== value`.
+We can also define immutable data, which is immutable after assignment, and all the markers that start with lowercase are immutable data.

 E.g:
 ```
-i :== 2         # cannot be changed
+i := 2         # cannot be changed
-j :i32 == 3     # do not use automatic derivation
+j :i32 = 3     # do not use automatic derivation
 ```

 ## Constant
 Constants are languages that are determined at compile time and are unchangeable.
 Only a special type of the underlying type is supported.
 Use `id :type value` to define it, and `:type` can usually be omitted.
+Constant identifiers must conform to the snake-like nomenclature in lowercase.

 E.g:
 ```